Doug DeVos

 Doug DeVos (born October 6, 1964) is an American businessman and sailor.
-He is co-chairman (with Steve Van Andel) of Amway, which was co-founded by their fathers.
+He and Steve Van Andel are co-chairmen of Amway, which was co-founded by their fathers.
 DeVos is the chairman of the executive committee of the National Constitutional Center.

 Early life

 DeVos is the youngest son of Helen June (Van Wesep) and Amway co-founder Rich DeVos, who, with Steve Van Andel's father Jay Van Andel, started Amway in Ada, Michigan, in 1959.

-DeVos earned a degree from Purdue University, and played quarterback there.
+DeVos earned a degree from Purdue University and played quarterback there.

-DeVos started at Amway early in his working career, and took on various responsibilities and roles before being named president in 2002.
+DeVos started at Amway early in his working career and took on various responsibilities and roles before being named president in 2002.

+Doug DeVos is the brother of Dick DeVos and brother-in-law to Betsy DeVos, who was the Secretary of Education in the Trump Administration, from 2017 to 2021.

 Amway

 DeVos was president of Amway from 2002 to 2018 and co-CEO with Steve Van Andel in what was called the office of the chief executive until the end of 2018.
 The current CEO is Milind Pant[2].

 In 2018, US Commerce Secretary Wilbur Ross appointed DeVos as a member of the US-India CEO Forum.